badjware/gitforgefs/README.md

 ### Local repository cache

 While the filesystem lives in memory, the git repositories that are cloned are saved on disk.
 By default, they are saved in `$XDG_DATA_HOME/gitforgefs` or `$HOME/.local/share/gitforgefs`, if `$XDG_DATA_HOME` is unset. `gitforgefs` symlink to the local clone of that repo.
-The local clone is unaffected by project rename or archive/unarchive in Gitlab and a given project will always point to the correct local folder.
+The local clone is unaffected by project rename or archive/unarchive in the forge and a given project will always point to the correct local folder.

 ## Future improvements
 * Cache persists forever until a manual refresh is requested.
 Some way to automatically refresh after a timeout would be nice.